JuanM0412/SyntaxAnalysis/Readme.md

 * `python main.py`.
 This will show you a menu, where you can choose among one of the three options (g, td, bu).

-If you have choose one of the parsers, you have to put the grammar as follows:
+If you have chosen one of the parsers, you have to put the grammar as follows:
 ```
 terminal_1 terminal_2 ... terminal_n
 non-terminal_1 non-terminal_2 ... non-terminal_n